cashapp/quiver/RELEASING.md

       gradle.properties
     git commit -am "Prepare next development version." git push
-    # The create PR and merge it
+    gh pr create -f && gh pr merge --auto --squash
     ```

-9. Draft a new [release](https://docs.github.com/en/github/administering-a-repository/managing-releases-in-a-repository) of `A.B.C` and publish it.
+9. [Draft a new release](https://github.com/cashapp/nostrino/releases/new) of `A.B.C` and publish it.
+Copy release
-    - (Trialing) Copy release notes added to `CHANGELOG.md` in step 1 into Github release.
+   notes added to `CHANGELOG.md` in step 1 into the release description.

 ## Troubleshooting